A NO H8 story by Rich Paschall – Sunday Night Blog

 “Just because,” Billy shouted and ran from the room crying and went to the back bedroom and slammed the door.

-When the afternoon turned to evening and he had no return phone call from Billy’s parents or return appearance of the boy, Howard called the parents again.
+When the afternoon turned into evening and he had no return phone call from Billy’s parents or return appearance of the boy, Howard called the parents again.

 “Hello,” Madeleine said sweetly.